magpie-ea/magpie-backend/README.md

 ### Local (Offline) Deployment
 Normally, running the server in a local development environment would involve installing and configuring Elixir and PostgreSQL.
 To simplify the development flow, [Docker](https://www.docker.com/) is used instead.

+#### First-time installation

-Steps 1-4 require an internet connection.
+The following steps require an internet connection.
 After they are finished, the server can be launched offline.

 1. Install Docker from https://docs.docker.com/install/.
-Ensure that it's running normally.
+You may have to open the application in order to let it install its command line tools.
+Ensure that it's running by typing `docker version` in a terminal (e.g., the Terminal app on MacOS or cmd.exe on Windows).

   Note: Linux users would need to install `docker-compose` separately.
 See relevant instructions at https://docs.docker.com/compose/install/.

 2. Ensure you have [Git](https://git-scm.com/downloads) installed.
 Clone this git repo with `git clone https://github.com/ProComPrag/ProComPrag.git` or `git clone git@github.com:ProComPrag/ProComPrag.git`.

-3. Open the Terminal (or cmd.exe on Windows), `cd` into the project directory just cloned via git.
+3. Open a terminal (e.g., the Terminal app on MacOS or cmd.exe on Windows), `cd` into the project directory just cloned via git.

 4. For the first-time setup, run in the terminal
   ```